 I was dreaming a lot about titanium mountain bike and this one has become true.
-It`s opened me the doors to a conservative and an incredible world of hand-built and welded titanium frames and the cutting edge titanium components.
-After a long time of searching I decided for the company with a long history - Litespeed Sewanee.
+It`s opened me the doors to a conservative and incredible world of hand-built and welded titanium frames and cutting-edge titanium components.
+After a long time of searching, I decided on the company with a long history - Litespeed Sewanee.

 The FOX shock is fixed within the frame with the Amachete roller kit.
 A place of the fork has been occupied by a reliable product of FOX Racing Shox - F100RLC Disc PROTUNE version, which is a standard RLC model with a FOX factory Protune tunning.
 The upper fork legs have been replaced with the newest ones having Kashima surface.
 All control knobs have been re-anodized in black.

 For this project, I`ve selected classic XC disc brakes SRAM Avid X.0 in silver edition with carbon levers, Matchmaker X clamps, and all-black titanium bolts.
 Ashima rotors (160/140) and Extralite titanium disc bolts complete the brake set.

 SRAM X.0 trigger shifters used with this setup were fixed together with the brake levers (using Matchmaker X clamps).
 The shifters have been tuned with carbon shifter levers (by Z-Components), body and small parts re-anodized to black, and removed SRAM logo.